sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-11-25-kubecon-cloudnativeconNA-2020.md

 The keynote **Predictions from the Technical Oversight Committee (TOC) by Liz Rice** gave insight into the current developments in TOC.

-I really enjoyed the talk **Building Linux Distributions for Fun and Profit by Margarita Manterola** where she talked about the current trends in operating systems particularly the developments in containerized operating systems and their scope in the near future.
+I enjoyed the talk **Building Linux Distributions for Fun and Profit by Margarita Manterola** where she talked about the current trends in operating systems particularly the developments in containerized operating systems and their scope in the near future.
 (Btw, she has a great collection of books too).

 The **Peer Group Mentoring + Career Networking** is by far my favorite event during the conference.
 I had to wake up till 5 in the morning but it was totally worth it.
 We were arranged in a group of 6 with a mentor and talked about various prospects of open source particularly: technical, community, and careers.
 I met with a lot of developers and mentors during the meets.
 In the end, the sessions/party with [Rin Oliver](https://twitter.com/kiran_oliver) was great and a lot of fun.